dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-ADDING FACES TO MY FILTER
+FACE INVERTED

 Here I am just creating an upset face to incorporate into my design.
-I currently have it around my outlines of the girl.
-I like the concept and idea of it but I'm not sure if it's working the way that I wanted it to. maybe I will try scattering them around her, or even change the way that that face looks by inverting it.
+I inverted the faces so they are more bold however I don't like this so I will go back to what I had before.